What is therapy, and how can it help?

 Therapy can involve many different approaches, and it can be practiced in different ways by each clinician.
 Therapy can be especially effective when there is a strong relationship between client and therapist.
 The following are evidence-based therapies that I use in my clinical practice.

-Note: I only serve Kaiser Permanente Northern California members at this time, so I am not currently seeing or accepting patients in private practice.
+Note: I only serve Kaiser Permanente Northern California members at this time, so I am not seeing or accepting patients in private practice.

 Acceptance and commitment therapy

-With the use of mindfulness, acceptance, and behavioral change, this improves psychological flexibility and embracing your emotional experiences, rather than denying or avoiding them.
+With the use of mindfulness, acceptance, and behavioral change, ACT improves psychological flexibility and embracing your emotional experiences, rather than denying or avoiding them.
 The aim is to establish and lead a life according to your values.

 Cognitive behavioral therapy

 Understanding the relationships between thoughts, feelings, and behavior is key in this approach.
-From thought records to behavioral experiments, this can be experienced as active, directive, and solutions-focused, which may be helpful for both symptom relief and overall change.
+From thought records to behavioral experiments, CBT can be experienced as active, directive, and solutions-focused, which may be helpful for both symptom relief and overall change.

 Dialectical behavior therapy